Favus B35.0

 This section has been translated automatically.

-Initially erythema covered with fine grey-white scales, with expansion of the fungal colonies yellowish crusts develop in the hair follicles.
-Enlargement to the so-called scutulae (= bowl-shaped dented, 0.5 to 2.0 mm large, partially confluent yellow crusts, pierced in the centre by 1 or 2 hairs) also called favuscutulae.
+Erythema initially covered with fine grayish-white scales, yellowish crusts develop in the hair follicles as the fungal colonies expand.
+Enlargement to the so-called scutulae (= bowl-shaped, 0.5 to 2.0 mm large, partially confluent yellow crusts, which are pierced in the center by 1 or 2 hairs) also known as favuscutulae.
 Exudation, impetiginization, penetrating smell of "mouse urine".
-The herd fluoresces grey-green in wood light.
-After healing, scarred alopecia with single tufts of hair in the atrophic areas (favus alopecia).
-Obligation to report!
+This process leads to destruction of the hairs, which slowly fade and are destroyed (follicular scarring).
+The foci fluoresce gray-green in Wood light.
+After healing, scarring alopecia with individual tufts of hair in the atrophic areas (favus alopecia).
+Mandatory reporting!

-In rare cases, clinical pictures reminding of Tinea amiantacea develop (Anane S et al. 2012).
+In rarer cases, clinical pictures reminiscent of tinea amiantacea develop (Anane S et al. 2012).

 Histology